Quasisymmetric functions for nestohedra: Introduction

 where $F\mapsto (F)_1$ is a certain shifting operator on quasisymmetric functions.

 The paper is organized as follows.
 In section 2 we review the necessary facts about nestohedra.
 In section 3 we review weak orders and preorders and their connections with combinatorics of the permutohedron.
 In section 4 we construct the combinatorial Hopf algebra $\mathcal{B}$ and prove that the assignment $B\mapsto F(P_B)$ comes from the universal Hopf algebra morphism to quasisymmetric functions.
-In section 5 the function $F(P_B)$ is related with the multiset of unlabelled rooted trees associated to vertices of $P_B$.
-In section 6 the theory of $P$-partitions is used to determine the expansion of $F(P_B)$ in the fundamental basis and the action of the antipode on $F(P_B)$.
+In section 5 the function $F(P_B)$ is related with the multiset of unlabeled rooted trees associated to vertices of $P_B$.
+In section 6 the theory of $P$-partitions is used to determine the action of the antipode of quasisymmetric functions on $F(P_B)$.
 In section 7 we give a graph theoretic interpretation of the invariant $F(P_{B(\Gamma)})$.
 We prove the recurrence relation for $F_\Gamma$ with respect to deletions of vertices of a graph which serves as the main computational tool.
-As an application we compute $F(Q)$ for $Q$ be a permutohedron, associahedron, ciclohedron or stellohedron.
+As an application we compute $F(Q)$ for $Q$ be a permutohedron, associahedron, cyclohedron or stellohedron.
 As the conclusion some open problems concerning the graph invariant $F_\Gamma$ and Hopf algebra $\mathcal{B}$ are posed.